Thandres/ObfE/README.md

 ## How does it work?
 The scripts look in the current directory for any subdirectories with Destination.txt.
-Then it combines all files in directories with the same destination into a single file and finally sends it over to your **One step from Eden** Mods folder.
+Then it combines all files in directories with the same destination, and any subfolders that dont contain Destination.txt into a single file and finally sends it over to your **One step from Eden** Mods folder.

-This lets you organize your mod in as many directories and files as you want, given that the directories reside in the your base directory with the ObfE scripts and that each directory you want to combine contains a Destination.txt
+This lets you organize your mod in as many directories and files as you want, given that the directories reside in the your base directory with the ObfE scripts and that each directory with mod files in them to combine contains a Destination.txt

 The files you can combine to are the same ones found in your StreamingAssets/Data directory: